rosienamay/LW5_Comparative-Analysis-of-Pre-trained-CNN-Models-for-Custom-Image-Classification/README.md

 💬Answer: Based on the training summary, MobileNetv2 achieved the highest accuracy among the three models tested with a final val accuracy of 84.87%.
 The reason is that because of the configuration error in how the two models were set up in my initial codes. <br>
 2. Which model had the lowest performance?
 What could be the reason? <br>
 💬Answer: Based on the training result, EfficientNetBO had the lowest performance with the final val accuracy of 4.09%.
 Most likely the reason is preprocessing mismatch and training time since these models are significantly deeper and more complex, a short 10 epochs training run and these larger models requires more time and higher learning rate. <br>
-3. How did loss values compare across models?
+3. How did loss values compare across models? <br>
+💬Answer: Based on the training summary, there was a massive difference in loss values between the models.
+Lower loss value indicates that the model's predictions are closer to the actual labels.
+The "Logits" factor was very helpful since it is a good practice for numerical stability but it also means the "raw" loss values might look slightly differen.
+RESUME HERE....

 B. Evaluation Metrics
 --